 Running shoe mistakes: chances are, you’ve made one (or many) before.
 Heck, you might even be making one right now.
 The good news is, you aren’t alone.

-Over the last 11 months, I spent about 30 hours a week touching people’s feet.
-I’m sure some of you get a little squeamish at that thought, but if you are anything like me, you are fascinated with the task of piecing together the puzzle of helping meet a runner’s needs, physiology/biomechanics, and a touch of human psychology: i.e. trying to figure out why on earth people do or think what they do (regarding running and shoes.
+At one point in my running career, I spent about 30 hours a week working in a running shoe store, touching people’s feet.
+I’m sure some of you get a little squeamish at that thought.
+But if you are anything like me, you are fascinated with the task of piecing together the puzzle of helping meet a runner’s needs.
+Everything from physiology/biomechanics, to a touch of human psychology: i.e. trying to figure out why on earth people do or think what they do (regarding running and shoes.
 I don’t delve much deeper into the psyche than that.)
-And one thing people often do is make the same running shoe mistakes, time and time again.

-My general observation of my experience was that probably 75% of people were in the wrong shoe, and didn’t know it.
+My general observation of my experience was that probably 75% of people were in the wrong shoe.
+What’s worse: they didn’t know it.
 Unfortunately, probably half of those people were experiencing some sort of pain or discomfort associated with being in the wrong shoe.
-So without further ado, let’s discuss the top 5 running shoe mistakes I would often see runners make.
+So without further ado, let’s discuss the top 5 running shoe mistakes I often see runners make.

 5 Common Running Shoe Mistakes (and how to fix them)

 The first of the running shoe mistakes we’ll discuss is wearing the wrong size shoe.
 If you are thinking of skipping this section because you feel you are in the right size shoe, hear me out first.
 Your shoe size is not stagnant.
 It is very common for feet to grow in length and width for a variety of reasons.
 Factors like age (yes, your feet grow well past the teen years), increased running mileage, weight gain, pregnancy, consistently wearing a shoe with a wider/more natural toe box allowing your feet to splay, etc.